=== by Bob Sutherland ===

 This webpage contains a description of some of the problems I encountered while trying to take photographs in a cold climate region of our planet.

 When people walked into a room and saw some of the scenes I had just shot being played back on a television screen they sometimes filled the air with enthusiastic compliments.
 But people's attention spans are short.
 I could not find anyone willing to sit still and watch a silent, motionless movie of northern Canadian landscapes for more than a few minutes.
 I even tried adding music, subtitles and a few animated cartoon characters during the editing process to break up the monotony.
-Still I could not compete with the action packed shows and commercials my captive audience would prefer to be watching on a television screen instead of my movies.
+Still I could not compete with the action packed shows and commercials my captive audience would prefer to be watching on that television screen instead of my movies.

 A few year later I became interested in buying and using a film camera to take photographs.
 While travelling across the country I visited the best camera stores I could find in some of the largest cities.
 Many of the stores I picked specialized in selling and renting camera equipment to professional photographers.
 I did not expect that I would be able to afford their prices but I wanted to talk to knowledgeable sales staff.
 I was determined to find out just what was available before buying my first film camera.
 My expectation at the time was that buying a good quality camera would be a once in a lifetime experience.